Thursday September 2nd, 2021, 0825-1800

 5341 gain, 4820 loss

-Maybe the trail would be impassable but we weren’t going to wait around to find out.
+Maybe the trail would be impassable but we weren’t going to wait around to find out from others…we’d just see for ourselves.
 I wanted to at least get out of Connecticut, some 14 miles down trail.
 Chris gave us a ride once again.
 We were lucky to be able to depend on her while we were stuck in the area.
 At the trailhead, water was already seeping off the mountainside and onto the road.
 The grassy field that we had come across the day before was reported to be waist-high in water by another hiker.

 We started off steeply, side-stepping all the water that was running down the trail.
 Water was oozing from every nook and cranny all day, even at the highest points on the ridgeline.
 My shoes were soaked soon enough and would stay that way for days.
 I was bragging about having forded the Kennebec river, joking that we might have some challenging crossings today.
-No sooner had I said this than we came to a roaring brook.
-It was fordable but sketchy.
-We all decided to butt-scoot across a big log.
+No sooner had I said this that we came to a roaring brook.
+It was probably fordable but sketchy.
+We all decided to butt-scoot across a big log, instead.
 It was very slippery, with a long and treacherous fall into the cascades below.
 Well, I never expected this kind of a challenge on the AT.
-Type 2 fun, always.
+Type 2 fun.

 In addition to all the water, animals were also seeping from their hiding places, probably displaced by so much rain.
 Efts were everywhere on the trail.
 I almost fell head over heels when I found a turtle…a TURTLE walking the trail!
 It was in a puddle and just scooting along like it was out for a hike.
 We were near the top of a ridgeline, so it was the craziest place to find it… like the hurricane picked it up in Louisiana and dropped it here.
 When a turtle hikes the AT….my new replacement phrase for when hell freezes over.